-Like with the method above, you need to make sure that the plant is healthy before propagating.
-You also need to make sure this section of your Raindrop Peperomia has at least one node.
-Nodes are stem joints where the leaves pop out from.
+Like with the method above, you need to make sure that the plant is healthy.
+You also need to make sure this section has at least one node (stem joints).
 You will pick the top of one of the stems for the first cutting, but you can then also take stem cuttings lower down to have a few shots at success.

 Make the cut

 This is the scary part!
 Now that you have located the section of the stem, you need to cut it off!
 Use clean scissors/ shears or a knife to make the cut to avoid passing on dirt or any infection to the plant.
 Use your tools to make a clean cut across your plant in a diagonal way.
 This increases the surface area of the cutting which allows for faster root growth.